Top HTML CSS JavaScript interview questions.

 5. How does Flexbox work in CSS?

-Answer: Flexbox is a CSS layout module designed to distribute space along a container’s main axis and align items in a predictable way.
-It is especially useful for creating responsive layouts.
+Answer: Flexbox is a CSS layout module designed to distribute space along a container’s main axis and predictably align-items.
+It is handy for creating responsive layouts.
 Flexbox properties include:

 • display: flex: Sets the container to use Flexbox.